 Fully in tourist mode on that first ferry trip we lapped up everything there was to do in the tiny coastal communities we visited.
-I peered down to a slender trail from our airy perch on the narrow gauge White Pass and Yukon Railroad excursion from Skagway to Lake Bennett.
+I peered down to a slender trail from our airy perch on the narrow gauge White Pass & Yukon Route Railway excursion from Skagway to Lake Bennett.
 After spotting some movement I exclaimed to Steve, “There are people down there with backpacks on.”
 That kicked off a multiyear exploration of the Yukon and Alaska that propelled us headlong into backpacking and paddling, honing our wilderness skills.
 While in the remote town of Whitehorse we rented a canoe for a day trip down the Yukon River.
 Next thing we knew, we were planning to paddle the 450 mile segment from Whitehorse to Dawson City, a fraction of the length of the 1,980 mile river.
 We did it after hiking the Chilkoot Trail, taking the train/bus from Lake Bennett to Whitehorse and resupplying for a day before we exchanged our hiking boots for paddles.
 After that we decided to paddle the Teslin River, which we did this year (2015).
 We were novices when we started but now that we’ve paddled 750 miles of the river network, I feel like we have the canoeing skills to go just about anywhere.
 As long as there aren’t wicked rapids.

 The following tips will help the first-time or returning visitor to the Yukon in planning the logistics required for a long-distance paddling trip on the Yukon River.